You Owe Money —

 You may make "surplus income" payments

-In addition to paying the trustee’s fees, you may be required to make additional payments to your trustee for distribution to your creditors.
+In addition to paying the LIT's fees, you may be required to make additional payments to your LIT for distribution to your creditors.
 These are called surplus income payments.

 Surplus income is the part of your earnings that exceeds the amount of income a family needs to maintain a reasonable standard of living.
 This amount is set by the OSB annually.
 The larger your family, the more you are allowed to keep; the more you earn, the more you are required to contribute.

 If your surplus income is more than $200 per month, you will be required to contribute 50 percent of that amount.

 A discharge releases you from the legal obligation to repay the debts you had as of the date you filed for bankruptcy, except for specific types of debts that are excluded by law.
 These include alimony and child support payments, student loans (if you stopped being a student less than seven years ago), court-ordered fines or penalties, and debts arising from fraud.

 The timing of your discharge depends on a number of factors, including whether this is your first bankruptcy, and whether you are required to make surplus income payments.